Sash Window Origin & History Through The Years

 The origins of the vertical sliding sash window are still subject to speculation and debate, but it would appear that the design probably derived from the much simpler horizontal sliding sash commonly known as the ‘Yorkshire Sash’.
-For many years it was believed that the vertical design had originated in Holland, during the later part of the 17 Century; although during the Eighteenth Century they were often called the English window in Holland.
+For many years it was believed that the vertical design had originated in Holland, during the later part of the 17 Century; although in Holland during the Eighteenth Century they were often called the English window.
 Others claimed it to be of French origin, as the word ‘sash’ is derived from the French word ‘chassis’, meaning frame.
 However the French sash had not yet developed counter-balancing and so the sliding sash frame was held in place by a swivel block.
 The earliest recorded account of a sash window may be that of W.Horman who in his 1589 ‘Vulgaria’ wrote-

 “Glasen wyndowis let in the lyght, and kepe out the winde” …..
 “I have many prety wyndowes shette with levys goynge up and downe”.
 Vulgaria p.
 242

-Sir Christopher Wren’s master joiner, Thomas Kinward, recorded probably the earliest specification of a fully developed counterbalanced sash window whilst working at Whitehall Palace circa 1669; ‘a line and pulley to the window in ye Queens Stoole room’.
+Sir Christopher Wren’s master joiner, Thomas Kinward, recorded probably the earliest specification of a fully developed counterbalanced sash window whilst working at Whitehall Palace, London circa 1669; ‘a line and pulley to the window in ye Queens Stoole room’.
 With this royal patronage and adoption by Wren, wooden sash windows soon became a fashionable status symbol across Britain and the Colonies.
 Examples include Chatsworth House (c1676 – 1680), Kensington Palace and Hampton Court Palace.
 Many earlier casement windows were replaced and sliding sash windows were used almost exclusively in new buildings, from royal palaces to simple cottages.
 The sash ruled supreme and remained popular until the end of World War Two.

 And all these Glories glitter to the sight